 So what does this tell you about

-how to prevent your anger from becoming a grave sin?
-Well, the answer is simple:
+how to prevent your falling into grave sin because of anger?
+Well, the answer

-to resist the desire for revenge is to remain solid in your faith by doing
+is simple: to resist the desire for revenge is to remain solid in your faith

 Therefore, when others obstruct

-you have been hurt, admit that the desire to harm someone is wrong, and then,
+through your mind; (4) admit that the desire to harm someone is wrong and renounce

 If the injury was

-accidental, endeavor to put yourself in the place of the other so
+accidental, endeavor to put yourself in the place of the others so

-as see things from his view and pray that he might acquire better judgment
+as see things from their view and pray that they might acquire better judgment

 in the future.